openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>If the service introduces new variables to the instance.env file, these should be prefixed by the provider ID to avoid collisions </td>
+  <td>If the service introduces new variables to the <code>instance.env</code> file, these variablesshould be prefixed by the provider ID to avoid collisions </td>
  </tr>
  </table>